 I don’t read a lot of parenting books, because I truly believe in instinct or gut feeling when it comes to parenting.
 However, every once in a while I do come across a really insightful book or fun story and I would like to share them with you here (all recommendations are my personal opinion, no commercial motive).
 Enjoy!

 Ina May’s Guide to Childbirth by Ina May Gaskin.
 Drawing upon her thirty-plus years of experience, Ina May Gaskin, famous midwife in the US, shares the benefits and joys of natural childbirth by showing women how to trust in the ancient wisdom of their bodies for a healthy and fulfilling birthing experience.

+Knocked Up Abroad: Stories of pregnancy, birth, and raising a family in a foreign country by Lisa Ferland.
 This is the perfect book for people like me who love to travel and learn about how things are done in different cultural contexts.
 It tells the stories of 21 mothers and two dads who gave birth and raised their families abroad.
 The stories are at times hilarious, at times frustrating, but surely always valuable life experiences the authors wouldn’t want to miss.

-In fact, I enjoyed reading the first book so much that I continued straight with the second anthology in the Knocked Up Abroad series – and I wasn’t disappointed.
+Knocked Up Abroad Again: Baby bumps, twists and turns around the globe (Volume 2) by Lisa Ferland.
+I enjoyed reading the first book so much that I continued straight with the second anthology in the Knocked Up Abroad series – and I wasn’t disappointed.
 You can continue to follow Lisa’s own adventures in Sweden on her blog at www.knockedupabroad.com.